Reducing Whale-Ship Collisions

 Whale conservation emerged as a recurring theme during our first idea crowdsourcing campaign, and we were specifically inspired by the submissions “Reduce collisions between whales and ships” and “Protecting blue whales and blue skies.”
-The Benioff Ocean Initiative has committed $1.5 million to find and implement new solutions to reduce collisions between large cargo ships and whales.
+The Benioff Ocean Initiative committed $1.5 million to find and implement solutions to reduce collisions between large cargo ships and endangered whales.

 Whales are among the largest creatures on earth and play vital roles in maintaining healthy underwater ecosystems.
 Yet, intensive whaling over the past 200 years has brought many populations to the brink of extinction, and today many species remain threatened or endangered.
-Although hunting has decreased dramatically over the last century, a new danger threatens whales – massive cargo ships.
+Although hunting has decreased dramatically over the last century, another danger threatens whales – massive cargo ships.

 The Research Team

 Whale Safe is a collaboration of leading marine scientists from the Benioff Ocean Initiative, Woods Hole Oceanographic Institution, Scripps Institution of Oceanography, Texas A&M University at Galveston, the University of Washington, UC Santa Cruz, and the National Oceanic and Atmospheric Administration’s (NOAA) Southwest Fisheries Science Center.

 Real-Time Acoustic Detection of Whales: Dr. Mark Baumgartner and collaborators from Woods Hole Oceanographic Institution developed and deployed a passive acoustic monitoring buoy that uses an automated detection algorithm to detect, classify, and report the sounds of blue, humpback, and fin whales in near real-time.